3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 .. option:: BASEIMAGE_TAG=<tag of the base image>

   Tag of the base image that is used for the build.
-Available tags are can be found on DockerHub for the `PostgreSQL/PostGIS images <https://registry.hub. docker.com/r/postgis/postgis/tags?page=1&ordering=last_updated>`_ and in the `Oracle container registry <https://container-registry.oracle.com>`_.
+Available tags can be found on DockerHub for the `PostgreSQL/PostGIS images <https://registry.hub. docker.com/r/postgis/postgis/tags?page=1&ordering=last_updated>`_ and in the `Oracle container registry <https://container-registry.oracle.com>`_.